Thesis

 Source: Ramp

-The product includes automated policy enforcement, invoice management, and accounting connections to platforms like Quickbooks and Xero and for Ramp Plus customers Netsuite, and Sage Intacct.
+The product includes automated policy enforcement, invoice management, and accounting connections to platforms like QuickBooks and Xero, and for Ramp Plus customers, such as NetSuite and Sage Intacct.
 For all other providers that Ramp does not yet have a native integration with, Ramp offers a universal CSV.

 Bill Pay